FAQs for "Adding an Equipment Inspection"

 • Step 4: Select the equipment to be inspected.

-• Step 5: View available templates for the selected equipment and choose the next due date.
+• Step 5: Review available templates and choose the next due date.

-• Step 6: Select the appropriate template for the inspection.
+• Step 6: Select the appropriate template for the inspection(Equipment Inspections).

 4. How do I select the equipment to be inspected?